 In the latest rule update, the Adjusted Connection Capacity requirement for the EPT will proportionally reduce if the contract is secondary traded away.
 It will also proportionally increase for the provider who has bought the additional capacity.
 This only applies to contracts starting in Delivery Year 2024 (from October 2024) and later.

-Therefore, if a unit with a contract meeting this criteria is at risk of failing to meet its EPT, it can try to trade away some of its capacity requirement such that it is able to pass.
+Therefore, if a unit with a contract meeting this criteria is at risk of failing to meet its EPT, it can try to trade away some of it’s capacity requirement such that it is able to pass.

 If a provider increases their capacity obligation through a secondary trade after they have passed an EPT on their initial capacity, it must perform another EPT within 60 working days of the trade or before the end of the Delivery Year (whichever is earlier).